 Nasal deformities, such as a

-deviated septumCystic fibrosisProblems with immunityPrior sinus surgeryFacial injuries that block sinus passagesTraveling in an airplane if you have an upper respiratory infectionSwimming in dirty water
+deviated septumCystic fibrosisProblems with immunityPrior sinus surgeryFacial injuries that block sinus passagesTraveling in an airplane if you have an upper respiratory infectionTooth abscess or infectionSwimming in dirty water

-Symptoms of sinus headache may include: Pain and tenderness behind the forehead, cheeks, and around the eyes and earsPain in the upper teethPain ranging from mild to severePain that is more intense first thing in the morningPain that may worsen when you bend over
+A sinus headache may cause: Pain and tenderness behind the forehead, cheeks, and around the eyes and earsPain in the upper teethPain ranging from mild to severePain that is more intense first thing in the morningPain that may worsen when you bend over

-Headache occurring with other symptoms of sinusitis, including:
+Headache may occur with other symptoms of sinusitis, including:

 Nasal stuffiness and congestionThick nasal drainagePostnasal dripFeverFatigueStuffy earsSore throatCoughPuffiness around the eyes